 The Long Short-Term Memory (LSTM) neural network, often referred to simply as LSTM, is recognized as an improved version of the Recurrent Neural Network (RNN) class.
 Its origin can be attributed to Hochreiter and Schmidhuber [1], who introduced LSTM in 1997.
 Over the years, LSTM has gained increasing prominence and has found applications across diverse domains and challenges.
 What sets LSTM apart from the conventional RNN is its remarkable capacity to retain information over extended time intervals, a characteristic known as long-term dependency.
 This architectural attribute enables LSTM to overcome the limitations of standard RNNs.

-An LSTM module utilizes a gating mechanism to regulate the information flow within its memory cells, also overseeing the duration of information retention.
+An LSTM module utilizes a gating mechanism to regulate the information flow within its memory cells, overseeing the duration of information retenoverseeing the information retention.
 Comprising three distinct gate types - the input gate (it), forget gate (ft), and output gate (ot) - each memory cell also accommodates a cell state that facilitates information movement and interconnects with the gates.
 These gates manage the quantity of data directed to the cell state (Ct).
 At a specific time instance, denoted as "t," all three gates receive input parameters: the new input (xt), the prior time step's output or hidden state (ht-1), and the previous cell state (Ct-1) incorporated into the memory cell.
 The forget gate (ft) determines the extent to which past information (ht-1) is to be discarded, allowing certain portions to pass and be stored in the cell state.
 Meanwhile, the input gate (it) controls the amount of new input (xt) to permit and store within the cell state.
 Lastly, the output gate (ot) ascertains the quantity of information to extract and filter from the current cell state, generating a new hidden state (ht).
 A basic illustration of an LSTM memory cell is provided in Figure 1.

 Figure 1: LSTM memory cell structure